Skip to main content

 There are certain laws that designate recovery from childbirth as a disability.
 Recovery time for this disability is determined by the way you deliver your child: 6 weeks of time for a vaginal delivery, and 8 weeks of time for a c-section.

-This time is modeled in your leave plan by default, and while you can change the delivery method any time along the way, you cannot change the amount of time of your post-birth disability.
+This time is modeled in your leave plan by default.
+You can change the delivery method any time along the way, but if you increase the amount of time of your post-birth disability, your leave will be outside the presumed period of disability and you will need your health provider to certify you need this extra time.

 What if I need to take time before the baby is born?